 - If you are indigent, you may receive, upon request, a "legal" indigent packet consisting of two (2) envelopes stamped "privileged" in order to ensure that they are used for that purpose, and (8) sheets of paper.
-Your indigent status will be checked and if you are not indigent you will not receive an indigent legal packet.
-These packets will be delivered at the next scheduled date for indigent packets, not to exceed two weeks absent an act of nature or a declared state of emergency.
+Your indigent status will be checked and if you are not indigent you will not receive an indigent legal packet These packets will be delivered at the next scheduled date for indigent packets, not to exceed two weeks absent an act of nature or a declared state of emergency.
 If you specifically request writing materials to send urgent privileged envelope correspondence before the next regular indigent package distribution, you will receive a response to the special request within (3) days. - If you are indigent and deemed, by the courts, as "Pro Se" (acting as your own attorney), you will be provided paper, postage and envelopes as needed for legal communications.
 An inmate pencil will be provided upon request, not to exceed two (2) per month.
 Due to time sensitive court pleading, motions, etc., requested items shall be delivered within 48 hours excluding weekends and holidays.
 Kiosk requests must be sent to the Transition Coordinator for "Pro Se" verification. - All inmates, regardless of indigent status will, upon determination that they will remain incarcerated after first appearance or who remain incarcerated for a period of time in excess of 24 hours, shall receive an initial "mail packet" consisting of (2) envelopes, (4) sheets of paper, and (1) pencil.
 Appropriate postage will be attached when mail items are presented by inmates to be "mailed out".
-If you receive an added charge and attend first appearance for a second time, you will not be entitled to a second initial mail packet.
-You may receive, from an outside source, an unlimited amount of plain or "metered" postcards (as long as they are received in accordance with rules concerning no "packages"), however; a limit of (2) plain or metered envelopes (First Class postage printed and permanently affixed by a postal meter or the U.S. Postal Service) and (4) sheets of paper will be allowed per incoming correspondence.
-Items of excess or items considered contraband will be inspected and returned to sender.
-A stamp will be placed on the mail explaining the reason for the denial and return to sender.
-The inmate the mail was intended for will be sent a notification form of the denial during mail distribution.
-All inmates will be allowed a maximum of (10) plain or metered envelopes in their possession at any one time.
-All envelopes in excess of (10) will be considered contraband and will be confiscated and placed in your personal property.
-Postcards must be of light-colored card stock of dimensions consistent with the postcards sold by the United States Postal Service.
-Items put into your personal property, due to being in excess or unauthorized, will not be removed without prior approval from the Support Supervisor.

-- If you are not considered indigent, you will be allowed to purchase an unlimited amount of postcards from the facility commissary.
+If you receive an added charge and attend first appearance for a second time, you will not be entitled to a second initial mail packet. - If you are not considered indigent, you will be allowed to purchase an unlimited amount of postcards from the facility commissary.
 Envelopes and paper purchases will be limited to (8) envelopes and (1) pad of paper per week.
 You may also purchase from the facility commissary, an unlimited amount of envelopes stamped "privileged" to be used for the purpose of privileged or legal correspondence. - All postcards will be of light-colored card stock of dimensions consistent with the postcards sold by the United States Postal Service.
 Envelopes will be No. 10 sized and of any color.
 Paper/pads will be light-colored, measuring at least 7.25" wide by at least 10.5" tall.